 History of the Leventhal Map Center

 The Leventhal Map Center is located on the first floor of the Library’s historic McKim Building in Copley Square.
-It includes an exhibition gallery that features changing thematic exhibitions, a public learning center with research books and computers, and a reading room for rare map research.
-Other elements include a world globe three feet in diameter and a Kids Map Club with map puzzles, books and activities.
+It includes an exhibition gallery that features changing thematic exhibitions, a public learning center with research books, and a reading room for rare map research.
+Other elements include a world globe three feet in diameter and kids’ nooks with map puzzles, books, and activities.

 Educational programs for students in grades K-12 are offered to school groups on site and in the classroom.
 More than 100 lesson plans based on national standards are available on the website, and professional development programs for teachers are scheduled regularly throughout the year.